NoesisGUI

 Note

-To inspect the list of dependencies for a given XAML you only need to click on the asset to open its editor.
+To inspect the list of dependencies for a given XAML file, simply click on the asset in the Unity Editor to open its inspector panel.

 Unity3DTutorialImg21_.png

-Just in case you need to add extra dependencies to your XAML, for example resources used by code in ViewModels, we provided the extension property Xaml.Dependencies.
-The specified URI should be relative to the XAML where the dependency is defined or you just an absolute URI.
+Just in case you need to add extra dependencies to your XAML, such as resources used only from code in ViewModels, we provide the extension property Xaml.Dependencies.

 <UserControl